atomisthq/docs/docs/developer/first_delivery.md

 }
 ```

 The second argument to `goal` is the executing function.
 This takes a single argument, `goalInvocation`, which contains context about the originating event (in this case, a push).
-The type of this argument is a [`GoalInvocation`](https://atomist.github.io/sdm/interfaces/_lib_api_goal_goalinvocation_.goalinvocation.html), and while TypeScript already knows this, we could also explicitly define the type for future humans to read:
+The type of this argument is a [`GoalInvocation`](https://atomist.github.io/sdm/interfaces/_lib_api_goal_goalinvocation_.goalinvocation.html), and while TypeScript already knows this, we should also explicitly define the type for the benefit of future humans reading the code:

 ```typescript
 async (goalInvocation: GoalInvocation) => {